PART 3: THE INTERCEPTOR PROJECT

 One house we moved to was a fixer-upper but it was fairly big.
 Although it needed a lot of work which, which I was more than happy to do, it also meant I would have my own room for a make-shift radio room and a photography studio including my own personal darkroom.

 Once out of school and having got my associates degree, I was basically stuck in that place between what you went to school to be and the hard reality of being it.
-There weren't many photographic studios in our town and I was reluctant to leave a job with a steady paycheck which helped support us all.
-A home studio was a good intermediate step.
-I had a good job but on the side, I also had my own business as a photographer, but it was either feat or famine .
-The home studio did have a plus side.
-It was a good way to meet pretty girls.
+There weren't many photographic studios in our town and I was reluctant to leave a job with a steady paycheck which had helped support us all.

-I soon learned the women I did meet only wanted me for my photographic skills and how I could make them look as they pictured themselves.
-Glamour shots were hot at the time and I was good at it.
 Word spread and soon I was working most weekends.
-I dated a few but most of them were pretty but vain and I wasn't attracted to that.
-To me smart and creative was sexy.
-They also had to be okay with my geeky side and understand there were many times I just needed to be alone with my thoughts.
+I dated a few but most of them were pretty (and vain) and I wasn't attracted to that.
+To me, smart and creative was sexy.
+They also had to be okay with my geeky side and understand there were many times I just needed to be alone with my thoughts and projects.
 I had no long term relationships.

 When I did date for longer periods it was with slightly older women who had grown past their self-centered view of a life or needing constant affirmation and (or) seeking men of financial substance.
 I had fun but nothing stuck as my personal passions were leading me elsewhere.

 By the early eighties digital technology was in it's infancy and new radio monitoring equipment was available that would let me scan hundreds and then thousands of frequencies at a time.
-No longer was I limited by buying a $5 a piece crystals at Radio Shack to monitor a single frequency.
+No longer was I limited by buying a $5 (each) crystals at Radio Shack to monitor a single frequency.

-Micro-processor controlled scanners could hold hundreds of channels and not only could you just type in a frequency of interest (eliminating the need to buy crystals) one could also search entire swaths of the radio frequency bands just buy typing in the lower and upper frequency limits and pushing button marked search.Early on I decided to approach my Interceptor Project in a methodical way.
-I emulated the techniques used by government entities like the NSA and NRO.
-Everything was recorded on cassette tapes through a device I built to activate a cassette recorder only when a signal was received.
-I'd play it back compressing the day's recording onto one 45 minute tape.
-Listening for key words helped.
+Micro-processor controlled scanners could hold hundreds of channels and not only could you just type in a frequency of interest (eliminating the need to buy crystals) one could also search entire swaths of the radio frequency bands just buy typing in the lower and upper frequency limits and pushing a button marked search.

 However, most of my listening was real time.
 My ear got so good at monitoring the police bands that I could recognize the voices of certain police officers something I still can to this day such as the Special Crimes or SWAT commanders.
 I had also cracked the esoteric police codes (not just the published 10 code) and became an expert on the police hierarchy.